Dow Jones Transportation Average: Components

 Alaska Air Group replaced AMR Corporation on December 2, 2011, after AMR corp. filed for bankruptcy protection.

 Effective October 30, 2012, Kirby Corp. replaced Overseas Shipholding Group, Inc.

 Effective October 1, 2014, Avis Budget Group Inc. replaced GATX Corporation.

 On October 15, 2015, American Airlines Group replaced Con-way.

 Effective December 14, 2021, Old Dominion Freight Line replaced Kansas City Southern.

 Effective February 26, 2024, Uber replaced JetBlue Airways.
 The index change was prompted by JetBlue’s low weight in the index of less than one-half of one percentage point caused by its low share price.

+On June 1, 2026, FedEx Freight was spun off from parent company FedEx, and the new company replaced American Airlines Group in the index, with American Airlines' low weight in the index (less than one-half of one percentage point) being cited as the reason for its selection for removal.

 History

 The average was created on July 3, 1884, by Charles Dow, co-founder of Dow Jones & Company, as part of the "Customer's Afternoon Letter".
 At its inception, it consisted of eleven transportation companies—nine railroads and two non-rail companies: